 • Imperial Banners and Flags: The dragon flag, symbolizing the emperor, was always the centerpiece.
 Other banners bore the names of units, constellations, or auspicious creatures like the phoenix and qilin.
 Colors followed the Five Elements theory—yellow for earth (central authority), red for fire, black for water, white for metal, and green for wood.

 • Music and Drums: Military music was strictly regulated.
 The Great Drum signaled the start of the parade, while gongs and bells marked changes in formation.
 Specific compositions, such as the Martial Music of the Imperial Guard, were performed to evoke courage and discipline.
 Flutes and reed pipes added melodic elements.
+The Drum Tower in each capital city was used to broadcast ceremonial rhythms across the city.

 • Uniforms and Armor: Soldiers wore uniforms that indicated their unit and rank.
 Officers wore elaborate armor often inlaid with gold, silver, or jade.
 The color of armor and uniforms also followed the Five Elements; for example, Ming Dynasty troops wore red (fire) to symbolize defeat of the Mongol Yuan (associated with water, as black).
+The lamellar armor used by Tang and Song soldiers was not only functional but also visually striking when thousands of armored men moved in unison.

 • Formations and Maneuvers: Troops arranged themselves in geometric patterns, often based on the Eight Battle Formations attributed to the legendary strategist Zhuge Liang.
 The Fish Scale Formation (for defense) and the Goose Flight Formation (for offense) were common.
 These formations were not just tactical—they were living representations of cosmic order.
+The Circular Formation symbolized heaven, while the Square Formation represented earth.

 Notable Dynastic Traditions